Skip to content

 According to tradition, Mayta Cápac was the fourth Sapa Inca.
 He came after Manco Cápac, Sinchi Roca, and Lloque Yupanqui.

 In stories, Mayta Cápac is often described as a powerful ruler.
-For children, it's important to understand that strength doesn't just mean fighting.
-Strength can also mean helping others, solving difficult tasks, and taking responsibility.
+For children, it's important to understand: strength isn't just about fighting.
+Strength can also mean helping others, solving difficult tasks, and taking on responsibility.

 Strength means helping

-Mayta Cápac fits well with stories about strength and courage.
-But on a children's page, we present this strength not as conflict, but as something positive: He helps, builds with others, explains, and ensures that others can participate safely.
+Mayta Cápac fits well into stories about strength and courage.
+But on a children's page, we present this strength not as fighting, but as something positive: He helps, builds with others, explains, and ensures that others can participate safely.

-Courage doesn't mean not being afraid.
+Courage doesn't mean having no fear.
 Courage means being careful and still trying something difficult.
-Mayta Cápac can show children: Those who are strong must also look out for others.
+Mayta Cápac can show children: those who are strong must also look out for others.

-In early Inca times, this was important.
-Communities had to work together, build roads, cultivate fields, and develop places like Cusco further.
+This was important in the early Inca period.
+Communities had to work together, build roads, cultivate fields, and develop places like Cusco.

 Why is Mayta Cápac exciting?

 Mayta Cápac is exciting because he appears particularly powerful in the narratives.
-At the same time, his story reminds us that strength without responsibility is not enough.
+At the same time, his story reminds us that strength alone is not enough without responsibility.

-- His figure stands for strength, courage, and responsibility.
+• His figure represents strength, courage, and responsibility.

-- With early Inca rulers, history and tradition blend.
+• In the case of early Inca rulers, history and tradition are intertwined.

-- On this page, strength means: helping, being careful, and taking responsibility.
+• On this page, strength means: helping, looking out, and taking responsibility.

 A photo becomes a personalized figure.
 A special idea for memories, gifts, and small collectibles.